CO-ORDINATOR GUIDELINES, SHARED STORIES ANTHOLOGY 2020

 - Please do not exceed 820 words per page

 - If you include a piece of artwork with the written text on a single page, the word limit would be around 400 words, depending on the size of the image

 - Name the documents so that they show the page allocation(s) for each piece

 - Please note that you need to proofread thoroughly; yours is the main proofreading

 - Each school chooses the best written pieces to spread across the school’s page allocations

 - The pieces can be in any form (journal, poem, letter, first person narrative, fiction, blog)

 - For each visual piece, you will need the file saved in a format as outlined below.

 - Please also supply a Word doc FOR EACH PIECE OF ARTWORK, containing the title of the visual piece + the student artist’s name + year level + school name.
 This could also include a comment from the student on what inspired the piece

-- All images saved as JPEG and provided on high resolution scan for maximum quality
+- All images saved as JPEG or PDF and provided on high resolution scan for maximum quality